Tanners (company): Products and services

+Retail

 Tanners sells over two million bottles of wine every year from over 20 wine producing countries as well as several million pints of beer and soft drinks annually.

 The company specialises in fine French wines from Burgundy, Bordeaux and the Rhône, as well as wines from other regions of Europe and the New World.
 The firm also sells a range of French, German and Portuguese wines, as well as champagne, sparkling wine, Port, sherry, whisky and gin under its own label.
 Wines can also be purchased en primeur and stored with Tanners.

-Tanners employs just over 100 people with the majority split between its headquarters in Shrewsbury, Shropshire and its distribution depot and bonded warehouse in Welshpool, Powys.
-In addition to a retail outlet in Shrewsbury, a second is found in Welshpool, and a further four at Bridgnorth, Hereford, Llandudno and more recently, Chester.
-The Shrewsbury Cellars Shop was cited in Country Life magazine as one of the ‘ten most charming shops in Britain.’

 Tanners operates a UK-wide mail order service allowing customers to order wine by the single bottle, or mixed case by email, phone or post from its team of wine advisors.

 The company also operates a commercial website.

+Trade sales

 Approximately 60% of Tanners business is with hotels and restaurants and 40% with private clients and corporate customers.

+Events

+Lately, the business has been running events, which include supper clubs and lectured events, which have covered topics including: